JS80P

 Logarithmic LFO Frequency (LG LFO FREQ)

-Switch between a linear and a logarithmic scale for the LFO frequency (FREQ) parameter.
+Switch between a linear and a logarithmic scale for the LFO frequency parameter.

 Logarithmic Filter Cutoff Frequencies (LG FILTER FREQS)